What is Sit N Go Poker?

 We all play poker to make money, but unless you are playing many tables or playing decent stakes.
 It’s questionable how much money you can make.
 If you are ambitious and want to earn lots of money, SNGs may not be for you as you need a lot of volume to see tangible earnings.

-Con – Technical Restrictions
+Con – SNGs Don’t Have Much Technical Poker

-Con – Boring
+Con – SNGs Can Be Boring

 This may be a contentious “con” but I find sit n go poker quite boring.
 The predefined nature, the same opponents, the same pay-outs.
 Where cash games and tournaments are dynamic and engaging, sit n go poker is more rigid and predictable.
+You can easily fall into auto-pilot mode playing SNGs, which is rarely a good thing.